 - circumstances are such that it could have been an accident.

-A lot of times you'll get the benefit of the doubt, either from the police, the prosecutors or a jury if they hear the evidence on the case.
+Often, you'll get the benefit of the doubt, either from the police, the prosecutors, or a jury if they hear the evidence on the case.

 Circumstances of the Sex Crime Case

-You could say it was a mistake or an accident, again though, depending on the circumstances.
-Sometimes I've had people and lewd conduct or exposing themselves in public claim that whatever happened was a mistake.
+You could say it was a mistake or an accident, again, though, depending on the circumstances.
+Sometimes I've had people and lewd conduct or expose themselves publicly, claiming that whatever happened was a mistake.

 And under the right circumstances, of course, that could be true.
 But again, they're going to look at what happened, who was involved, whether you have any other convictions or allegations related to this type of conduct.

-Obviously, if someone's done inappropriate conduct before and now, they're doing it again claiming that it was a mistake, they're going to have a tough road to follow that the same mistake keeps happening over and over again.
+If someone's done inappropriate conduct before and now, they're doing it again claiming that it was a mistake, they're going to have a tough road to follow that the same mistake keeps happening repeatedly.